ms/buildtogether.tech/git-team/index.md

 When Sami views their repository in the browser, GitHub notices that they have just pushed a new branch and asks them if they want to create a PR.
-When they clicks on the button, GitHub displays a page showing the default source and destination of the PR and a pair of editable boxes for the pull request's title and a longer comment.
+When they click on the button, GitHub displays a page showing the default source and destination of the PR and a pair of editable boxes for the pull request's title and a longer comment.

 If they scroll down, Sami can see a summary of the changes that will be in the PR.
-When they click "Create Pull Request", Git gives it a unique serial number.
+When they click "Create Pull Request", Git gives it a unique <span i="pull request!serial number">serial number</span>.
+This is *not* a commit ID;
-This is *not* a commit ID; instead, each PR in a particular repository is given a sequential ID.
+instead, each PR in a particular repository is given a sequential ID.

 Clicking on the "Pull requests" tab in the repository brings up a list of PRs and clicking on the PR link itself displays its details.
 Since there are no